Skip to content

 The doctors called it a coma, but had no neurological explanation.
 They ran tests, performed scans, and administered medications—nothing changed.

-For August, this was not simply unacceptable—it was an abomination.
+For August, this was not just unacceptable—it was an abomination.
 One day, he pledged, he would confront the entity again.
 And when he did, he would finish what he started.
-He swore that if it was we the last thing he ever did, he would avenge his daughter and make it pay for what it had done to his family.
+If it were the last thing he ever did, he would avenge his daughter and make it pay for what it had done to his family.

 Part II